kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2026 April 6: Version 7.28: Added a display of distances to each Rose from Millia's center to Millia's 'Character Specific' panel.
 Roses now display startup frames on the projectile framebars.
 - 2026 April 10: Version 7.29: Fixed a rare freeze when injecting the mod while the game is booting (into fullscreen or windowed), caused by the mod suspending all threads but the injected thread, then trying to allocate some heap memory only to realize that the heap memory lock is already locked... by one of the suspended threads.
 This would cause a deadlock, or infinite freeze.
 This was solved by atomically hooking one of the functions that runs on the main thread, then proceeding to hook all the rest of the needed functions from there (they all are supposed to run on the main thread).
 There's no need to suspend any threads this way.
 Unfortunately, this also means that should any error arise while injecting the mod, it will no longer be reported by the injector application.
 In other words, in case of any error, the mod will now silently fail to inject while reporting success.
 - 2026 April 14: Version 7.30: Fixed an error introduced in 7.27 where the framebar and UI of the mod would not be possible to display if the `dodgeObsRecording` is set to `true` in the `GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32\ggxrd_hitbox_overlay.ini` file, if OBS is not currently working and hooked into the game.
 The framebar and UI will, however, work, if OBS is hooked into the game, or the `dodgeObsRecording` setting is `false`.
 The `dodgeObsRecording` setting has been shipped with the default value of `false` since version 6.28, but existing users who created their INI file before that version would still have the old (default) value of `true` (if they haven't changed it to `false`).
+- 2026 May 2: Version 7.31:
+1) Added throw invulnerability display to Burst's pre-landing frame.
+This change may affect other animations that utilize the damageToAir bbscript instruction, in that previously we were, in addition to the flag that the instruction sets, checking `not (Y != 0 or speedY != 0)`, but now we only check `Y == 0` (without the enclosing 'not').
+The reasoning in the old condition was that, on the pre-landing frame you would have Y == 0 and speedY still < 0 (Y axis is pointed up), on the landing frame you'd have Y == 0 and speedY == 0, so to fully exclude airborne I'd go "Y == 0 and speedY == 0".
+But the pre-landing frame is considered grounded for the purposes of ground throw vs air throw checks.
+And the game checks damageToAir flag only in conjunction with Y, ignoring speedY.
+So what I did was correct the check to be more in line with how the game checks it.
+2) Added support for cross-compilation from Linux to Windows using MinGW GCC toolchain for all subprojects and dependencies.